Philips FGC 111

 The only upward light therefore can escape through two opal gaps on either side of the Philips logo.
 The Zodion SS10B minicell can be seen here.

 Two pressed sections on the rear of the bulkhead are where the fixing screws are fitted.
+The identification sticker located top-left reveals the bulkhead to have been made at the Company's Hamilton (UK) factory in October 2002 (K2).

 The internals of the bulkhead are very simple - the circuit only consisting of the minicell, ballast and lampholder.
 The lamps are fitted with their own starters and so an external one is not fitted.